wongwh2002/CS2113TeamProject/docs/UserGuide.md

 3. Last week and this week
 4. This month

-Only entries that are dated within the selected time range will be displayed.
+Only entries that are dated within the selected time range will be displayed. <br>

+For instance, if the command is run on 15 November 2024,
+- If the user chooses option 1 (all), all spending entries will be shown.
-<br> E.g. If today is 20 November 2024 (Wednesday) and the user chooses option 2 (this week),  only spending entries
+- If the user chooses option 2 (this week), all spending entries dated between 11 November and 17 November 2024 (inclusive) will be shown.
+- If the user chooses option 3 (last week and this week), all spending entries dated between 4 November and 17 November 2024 (inclusive) will be shown.
-from the current week's Monday (18 November 2024) to Sunday (24 November 2024) will be shown.
+- If the user chooses option 4 (this month), all spending entries dated between 1 November and 30 November 2024 (inclusive) will be shown.

-If option 1 (all) is chosen, the user will then be asked if all spending statistics should be displayed (Y/N is case insensitive).
+If option 1 (all) is chosen, the user will then be asked if all spending statistics should be displayed (Y/N is case-insensitive).

 **Example Input and Output**